 * Click here for rating key

-L'Ambroisie Restaurant Review: When Jacques Chirac invited Bill and Hillary Clinton here, he was inviting them to the ultimate in classic French cuisine.
-With its inlaid stone and parquet floors, book-lined shelves and sumptuous Aubusson tapestries adorning honey-hued walls, L'Ambroisie has the feel of a beautiful private home, of which Danielle Pacaud is the attentive hostess.
-Don't expect to see much of Bernard Pacaud, though.
-He prefers the sizzling sounds of the kitchen to the applause of an appreciative public.
-His concise carte is supplemented by a few surprises du jour: marjolaine de foie gras (layered goose liver, truffles, and celery---divine!); flash-cooked sea bass with rosemary-scented artichokes; a majestic poularde en demi-deuil.
+L'Ambroisie Restaurant Review: This paragon of classic French cuisine has hosted François Hollande and Barack Obama (as well as Jacques Chirac and Bill and Hillary Clinton before that).
+With its inlaid stone and parquet floors, book-lined shelves and sumptuous Aubusson tapestries adorning honey-hued walls, L'Ambroisie has the feel of a beautiful private home.
+Bernard Pacaud prefers the sizzling sounds of the kitchen to the applause of an appreciative public.
+His son, Mathieu Pacaud (Hexagone, Histoires), joins him at the helm.
+The concise carte is supplemented by a few surprises du jour: marjolaine de foie gras (layered goose liver, truffles and celery --- divine!); flash-cooked sea bass with rosemary-scented artichokes; a majestic poularde en demi-deuil.
 Some may say he's lacking in inspiration, that he's not overflowing with surprises, but if ever there was a master craftsman in the old-time sense of the word, he is it: tradition at its glorious and soaring heights, tradition which follows the rules that gave French cuisine its name.
 Each dish is flawlessly finished.
-Faultless cellar, too, run by Pierre Le Mouillac, an exemplary maître d'hôtel-sommelier.
+The wine cellar is faultless cellar.
 In keeping with the deluxe atmosphere, there is unfortunately no set-price menu.
 Noblesse oblige!